 Technically, joint spousal consolidation loans are eligible for loan forgiveness programs offered by the federal government.
 But borrowers can face difficulties qualifying for them.

 For instance, if one or both spouses work in public service, they can qualify for the Public Service Loan Forgiveness Program.
 But to be eligible for this student loan forgiveness program, they have to have a Direct Consolidation Loan.
 If they received a spousal consolidation loan under the Federal Family Education Loan Program (FFEL), they are not eligible for PSLF.
+They cannot consolidate a second time.
 And they are not allowed to consolidate the FFEL loan into a Direct Consolidation Loan.

 Joint consolidation loan borrowers can have their remaining balance forgiven after 20 to 25 years of payments under an income-based repayment plan.
 But staying in that plan means that former spouses would need to keep in contact with each other during that time and agree to share financial information.
 Depending on how your marriage ended, staying in touch for two decades could be the last thing you want.